icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The eventDate element does not exist."
 }
 ```
-    7. For the JSON name eventDate, the value shall be a JSON string data type.
+    7. Test case [-10907](#id-testCase-10907){ #id-testCase-10907 }: For the JSON name eventDate, the value shall be a JSON string data type.
 ``` json
 {
   "code": -10907,